Great careers and friendships start here.

 A: We hire 5-7 summer students for our Vancouver office and 1 summer student for our Kelowna office.
 We occasionally hire 1-2 articled students outside of the summer student recruit.

 Q: What qualities does Farris look for in a student?

 A: We value the diverse backgrounds, experiences and personalities that our students bring to the firm.
 Those we hire share a genuine passion for the law and a drive to excel.
 Our mentors support and encourage students to step outside of their comfort zone.

 Q: What materials should I include in my application?

-A: Your application should be addressed to our Manager of Student Programs, Andrew Botz.
+A: Your application should be addressed to our Manager, Student Programs, Rebecca Levi.
 Please include the following:

 - Cover Letter

 - Copies of official transcripts (law school and undergraduate)